Eugenics: Ancient and medieval origins

-According to Plutarch, in Sparta every proper citizen's child was inspected by the council of elders, the Gerousia, which determined whether or not the child was fit to live.
-If the child was deemed unfit, the child was thrown into a chasm.
-Plutarch is the sole historical source for the Spartan practice of systemic infanticide motivated by eugenics.
-While infanticide was practiced by Greeks, no contemporary sources support Plutarch's claims of mass infanticide motivated by eugenics.
-In 2007 the suggestion that infants were dumped near Mount Taygete was called into question due to a lack of physical evidence.
-Anthropologist Theodoros Pitsios' research found only bodies from adolescents up to the age of approximately 35.
+In ancient Sparta, according to Plutarch (c.
+50), the council of elders (the Gerousia) inspected every proper citizen's child and determined whether or not the child was fit to live.
+A child deemed unfit was allegedly thrown into a chasm.
+Plutarch's account is the sole historical source for the Spartan practice of infanticide motivated by eugenics.
+While ancient Greeks practiced infanticide, no contemporary sources support Plutarch's claims of infanticide on eugenic grounds.
+In 2007, the tradition of dumping infants near Mount Taygete was called into question due to a lack of physical evidence: anthropologist Theodoros Pitsios' research of the site found only bodies ranging in age from 18 to 35 years.

-Plato's political philosophy included the belief that human reproduction should be cautiously monitored and controlled by the state through selective breeding.
+Plato's political philosophy included the belief that the state should cautiously monitor and control human reproduction through selective breeding.

 According to Tacitus (c.
-56 – c.
-120), a Roman of the Imperial Period, the Germanic tribes of his day killed any member of their community they deemed cowardly, unwarlike or "stained with abominable vices", usually by drowning them in swamps.
-Modern historians see Tacitus' ethnographic writing as unreliable in such details.
+56), a Roman of the Imperial Period, the Germanic tribes of his day killed any member of their community they deemed cowardly, un-warlike or "stained with abominable vices", usually by drowning them in swamps.
+Modern historians regard Tacitus' ethnographic writing as unreliable in such details.